Parking in Prague

-The streets in central Prague are divided into three zones: blue zones, for local residents and companies; orange for paid parking for up to 2hrs; and green zones for paid parking for up to 6hrs.
+The streets in central Prague are divided into three zones: blue zones for local residents and companies; orange for paid parking for up to 2hrs; and green zones for paid parking for up to 6hrs.
 Meter zone fees range from 40 CZK to 120 CZK per hour and are mostly charged in 15-minute intervals.
 Coin-operated meters dispense tickets, which should be displayed on the dashboard.

 There are car parks operated by Public Transport Company close to metro stations, plus underground car parks.
 To reduce congestion in the city, Park&Ride parking places are used on the outskirts of Prague at the following metro stations: Line A: station Skalka; Line B: stations Zličín, Nové Butovice, Palmovka, Rajská Zahrada, Cerny Most; Line C: stations Nádraží Holešovice, Ládví, Opatov.
 The parking fee here is significantly lower compared to parking in the city.
 For just 20 CZK at Park&Ride, you can park as long as you like but only during metro operation hours, and you are not allowed to park longer than that.
 The car parks here are guarded.

 While parked, however, it’s advisable to keep valuables locked away and out of sight of would-be thieves.
-The roads are in reasonably good condition and petrol prices are comparable with other EU countries.
+The roads are in reasonably good condition, and petrol prices are comparable with other EU countries.

-Penalties for illegal parking
+Penalties for Illegal Parking

 If you park your car illegally, you are very likely to get a penalty or so-called ‘boot on your vehicle’, or it will be towed away.
-Then you will have to pay a penalty and also the vehicle‘s towing away fee.
-If your car has been towed away, inform the Police (156), tell them the number plate of the car and they will find out where your car is.
+Then you will have to pay the penalty and also the vehicle‘s towing away fee.
+If your car has been towed away, inform the Police (156), tell them the number plate of the car, and they will find out where your car is.

-Some hotels including Marriot, Intercontinental and Hilton Old Town offer underground car parks, even for non hotel guests.
+Some hotels, including Marriot, Intercontinental and Hilton Old Town, offer underground car parks, even for non-hotel guests.

 Prague Airport Parking

-At Prague airport you can park in the block Parking C. Three above-ground levels offer over 3000 parking spaces, and it is just 70 metres from Terminal 1.
+At Prague airport, you can park in the block Parking C. Three above-ground levels offer over 3000 parking spaces, and it is just 70 metres from Terminal 1.
 Terminal 2 is connected with the car park via an above-ground covered walkway.
 Parking fees can be paid at self-service terminals in both dispatch halls by credit card or by cash.
 The car park is also accessible with baggage trolleys.
 Holders of a disability card can park for free.
 Opening hours are non-stop.

 Novy Smichov Shopping Centre